Managing Your Medical Bills

 What is my copayment for the service?

-A copayment is due up from at the time of visit.
+A copayment is due up front at the time of visit.
 This is a set dollar amount per visit and is deducted from the allowed amount paid by the insurance company.
 Ask if the office or service is considered an office visit or a specialist visit, because the amount may change depending on the answer.

 Do I have a coinsurance?